Governance can seem like a daunting concept, but in essence it's just being clear about who can do what on your intranet.

 Leverage Software Functionality

-There are numerous ways to use the built-in functions of the Intranet Connections software to automate governance rules.
+There are numerous ways to use the built-in functions of our intranet software to automate governance rules.
 Options include:

 - Approvals on content creation - if you'd like employees to be able to contribute content to an intranet area (e.g. Company News) but management is a little concerned about what might be posted, add an approval workflow so that staff from Communications or HR can review and fine-tune before publishing.
 Learn more about creating workflow.